-Optional dual battery switch designates "off", "on" and "combine batteries" positions.
-This particular battery switch is connected to dual batteries and this set-up supplies additional reserve capacity to run extra accessories and to supply cranking amperage to start the engine with the other battery in a low charge condition.
+The dual battery switch designates "off", "on" and "combine batteries" positions.
+This particular battery switch is connected to dual batteries and this set-up supplies additional reserve capacity to run higher average draw equipment on one battery bank and to supply cranking amperage to start the engine with the other battery bank.

-To use this feature position turn the battery switch knob to the "combine batteries" detent (yellow labeled area).
+To use the "combine batteries" feature for engine starting when one battery bank is weak turn the battery switch knob to the "combine batteries" detent (yellow labeled area).
 At this point you can start the engine.

-As this particular battery switch features a "make before break" footprint once the engine starts you can reposition the battery switch to the "on" detent to revert back to one battery for engine starting.
+As this particular battery switch features a "make before break" footprint once the engine starts you can reposition the battery switch to the "on" detent which will revert back to the engine starting battery.
 It is recommended not to leave the dual battery switch in the "combine batteries" position as under the right conditions a severe discharge could result in both batteries becoming "dead".